Social Responsibility

 Growing our people and communities

-Every business needs people to survive.
-Our company needs diverse, talented workers to join our team, grow, innovate and thrive with us for decades to come.
-We also need strong communities around us, filled with people who trust and support our work, and who grant us the license to continue operating.
+We depend on people to succeed, and we take our responsibility to treat everybody with respect and care seriously, both inside and outside our company.
+We need diverse, talented workers to grow, innovate and thrive with us for decades to come.
+We also need strong communities around us, filled with people who trust and appreciate our work and grant us social license to continue operating.

 Attracting, engaging, inspiring and retaining diverse talent is essential to our business.
-We are focused on achieving true equity and creating an inclusive environment where all people feel they belong and are heard, valued, empowered and confident they will grow and thrive at our company.
+We are focused on creating a fair, inclusive workplace where all employees feel they belong and are confident they have opportunities to grow and thrive.

 Promoting Environmental Education

-We are experts at sustainable forestry, and we have a responsibility to share that knowledge with others.
-From offering tours to operating two learning centers, we provide opportunities for hands-on engagement with our forests and operations.
+We believe we have a responsibility to share our sustainable forestry and manufacturing expertise with others.
+From offering tours and operating environmental learning centers to supporting environmental education partners, we provide opportunities for hands-on engagement and learning.

 Everyday